Dimencia/DU-UI-Framework/README.md

 This is heavily WIP and right now, doesn't work at all that I know of, I've been coding it out-of-game and trying to get the structure right.
 I also haven't taken the time to investigate metatables to figure out exactly what I do and don't need to accomplish this.

+Feel free to make PRs to help out

 The end-goal is to have modular, scrollable, clickable buttons/containers/components in very few lines of code, including centering and resizing for a given canvas size

 An example (is in the .lua file right now as well):